 In addition to assets, the Council will sometimes report deferred outflows of resources.
 This separate financial statement element, deferred outflows of resources, represents a consumption of net position that applies to future period(s) and so will not be recognized as an outflow of resources (expense/expenditures) until then.
-Also, in addition to liabilities, the Council will sometimes report a separate section for deferred inflows of resources, represents an acquisition of net position that applies to a future period(s) and so will not be recognized as an inflow of resources (revenue) until that time.
-At June 30, 2018, the Council reported deferred outflows of resources of \$180,924 and deferred inflows of resources of \$157,735, both related to the Council's participation in PERA.
+Also, in addition to liabilities, the Council will sometimes report a separate section for deferred inflows of resources.
+This separate financial statement element, deferred inflows of resources, represents an acquisition of net position that applies to a future period(s) and so will not be recognized as an inflow of resources (revenue) until that time.
+At June 30, 2020, the Council reported deferred outflows of resources of \$147,082 and deferred inflows of resources of \$100,299, both related to the Council's participation in PERA.